Gsantomaggio/rabbitmq-utils/raft_kv/README.md

 # Distributed KV with RabbitMQ Raft Library

-This is a reference Key Value example based on [Ra](https://github.com/rabbitmq/ra).
+This is a Distributed Key Value example based on [Ra](https://github.com/rabbitmq/ra).

 ## Compiling